-- Polarizing filters may be useful for these Vancouver photo spots as you’ll be dealing with water reflections.
+- Polarizing filters may be useful for these Vancouver photography spots as you’ll be dealing with water reflections.
 This will help to increase the saturation and reduce any glare in your photos.

 - Tripods will also come in handy for the various locations that include water, helping to smooth out the surface and capture flow.

 As one of the city’s oldest neighbourhoods, Gastown is a perfect place to start your photography journey in Vancouver.
-Historic brick warehouses have now been transformed into trendy city cafes, boutique shops, and restaurants, making it a great option for street photography.
+Historic brick warehouses have now been transformed into trendy city cafes, boutique shops, and restaurants, making this area a great option for street photography.